Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

-To make further progress on whether many-body simulation tasks can be considered to be stable in the sense defined above, we consider physically relevant setting of free-fermion models.
 We will consider fermions arranged on a $d-$dimensional lattice with $L$ sites in each direction $\mathbb{Z}_L^d$, and at each site we have $D$ fermionic modes --- we denote by $c_x^\alpha$ for $x \in \mathbb{Z}_L^d, \alpha \in \{1, 2 \dots 2D\}$ the Majorana operators associated with each site $x$.
-We consider a target Hamiltonian with local interactions given by
+We consider a general open quantum simulation problem with geometrically local interactions with interaction range $R$.
+This is specified by a quadratic Hamiltonian $H$, and $n_L$ linear jump operators $L_{j, x}$ for every site $x \in \mathbb{Z}_L^d$,